PacktPublishing/Enterprise-Architecture-with-.NET/DemoEditor/README.md

 - Branch [v0.6](https://github.com/PacktPublishing/Enterprise-Architecture-with-.NET/tree/v0.6/DemoEditor) goes further in the business process choreography by adding a webhook callback when an author is chosen, which in turns generates a contract in the Electronic Document Management service.
 Since this exchange of contract needs some hard delivery robustness, we will introduce a Message-Oriented Middleware at this step. **Warning: the IAM service switches from port 8080 to 8088 in this version (see explanation below).**
 - Branch [v0.7](https://github.com/PacktPublishing/Enterprise-Architecture-with-.NET/tree/v0.7/DemoEditor) introduces orchestration with n8n, using its editor to react to the creation of an authoring contract.
 A very simple reporting mechanism is also added in this version, in the form of a PowerBI Desktop report.
 - Branch [v0.8](https://github.com/PacktPublishing/Enterprise-Architecture-with-.NET/tree/v0.8/DemoEditor) adds an Open Policy Agent service to externalize the business rules that determine which channel should be used for a notification from the context (identity of the destination, time and day, priority of the message, available channels, etc.).
+- Branch [v1.0](https://github.com/PacktPublishing/Enterprise-Architecture-with-.NET/tree/v1.0/DemoEditor) completes the information system with a monitoring feature, in order to check that everything works fine (as the complete system is quite complex and needs for you to follow carefully the installation manual below).
+This version also cleans up a few things in the code, add some content on the documentation to ease manipulation, while still avoiding any sophistication that would make it harder to read (for example, URLs of services are hardcoded). **This is the version you should use if you want to use the code to better understand what is explained in the chapters of the book.**
 - Branch [main](https://github.com/PacktPublishing/Enterprise-Architecture-with-.NET/tree/main/DemoEditor) is the most up-to-date version of the application, with **maximum content, including applications from all chapters** of the book (and thus highest level of complexity for a full installation) **but also additional content that is outside the scope of the book**.
 Use this version if you want to follow the future works of the author on this sample information system.

 ## Prerequisites